Rutherford, New Jersey: Arts and culture

 William Carlos Williams, the Pulitzer Prize–winning poet who died in 1963, was born in Rutherford in 1883.
 For most of his adult life, he maintained a physician's office in the house in which he lived, at 9 Ridge Road, at the corner of Park Avenue, even as he continued his artistic endeavors.

 The Rivoli Theatre was opened in 1922 as a vaudeville house but was quickly converted into a movie palace.
 It was known for a large crystal chandelier suspended from the center of the auditorium.
 On January 9, 1977, the Rivoli was severely damaged in a fire.
 Soon afterward, a plan was developed to restore the Rivoli and turn it into a performing arts center.
 The William Carlos Williams Center for the Performing Arts opened in 1981 and contains three movie screens as well as two performance halls.
 Since 1995, the Williams Center's primary focus has been on concerts, ballet, opera, and theater for children.

 The Yereance-Berry House in 1938.
 Home of the Meadowlands Museum.

 The Meadowlands Museum, which focuses on local history and began as a project of parents of children in the public schools in 1961 and was originally based in a room at Sylvan School, moved to the Yereance-Berry House at 91 Crane Avenue in 1974.

 The GFWC Woman's Club of Rutherford is a non-profit volunteer organization that was organized in 1889.
 The club is located in the former Iviswold carriage house.

 The Rutherford Community Band was founded in 1941 and performs free concerts at venues throughout the borough, including the Hutzel Memorial Band Shell in Lincoln Park.

 Annual cultural events

-Rutherford holds an annual street fair on Labor Day, which is the longest running street fair in New Jersey, and usually attracts 20,000 people.

 The first annual Rutherford West End Festival was held October 3, 2009, in the West End section of town.

 The Rutherford Multicultural Festival is an annual event that provides traditional entertainment and food from around the world.

 In 2017, the first annual Rutherford Downhill Derby provided kids and adults with the opportunity to build, design, and race gravity powered race carts.